Grilled Sweet Potatoes

 - 1 Tablespoon fresh thyme, chopped (optional)

 - 1/4 teaspoon ground pepper

-- Once cool enough, slice potatoes in half lengthwise and slice into wedges.
+- Let cool: Once cool enough to handle, slice potatoes in half lengthwise and into wedges.

-- Mix together olive oil, salt, pepper, fresh thyme and cinnamon.
+- Mix ingredients: In a small bowl, mix together olive oil, thyme, salt, and pepper.
 Brush this mixture on sweet potatoes.

-- Heat grill to medium-high, lightly oil grill rack and grill potatoes until grill marks appear and potatoes are cooked through, flipping once.
-It shouldn’t take more than 6-7 minutes.
+- Grill: Heat grill to medium-high, lightly oil grill rack and grill potatoes until grill marks appear and potatoes are cooked through, flipping once.
+This should take about 7-8 minutes.

 - Serve: Serve wedges with a dipping sauce, like ketchup, mustard or homemade garlic aioli.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 We love sweet potatoes but I usually only bake them and eat them out of the skin w/ butter, s&p.
 Loved the ease of this recipe and with the thyme–so yum!!

 Hi!
 Is there a recipe for the aioli or just mix to taste?
 Or am I accidentally skipping over it 🙈

 Do you leave the skins on and then they’re edible?

 Hey Laura- yes I do and yes they are edible 🙂